keith-ufumeli/bento-design-with-css-grids/README.md

 ### Useful resources

-- [Bento Grids Design (FreeCodeCamp)](https://www.freecodecamp.org/news/bento-grids-in-web-design/) - This helped me for XYZ reason.
-I liked this pattern and will use it going forward.
+- [Bento Grids Design (FreeCodeCamp)](https://www.freecodecamp.org/news/bento-grids-in-web-design/) - This helped me by offering robust solutions for creating complex layouts with ease, that is using CSS Grids and FLexbox to create bento grids.

 ## Author